Soft sourdough dinner rolls are everything you ever dreamed of!

 These amazing, pull-apart style dinner rolls are soft and fluffy with just a touch of sweetness.
-Just like our sourdough ciabatta rolls, you won't believe how easy they are to make!
+Just like our sourdough ciabatta rolls and sourdough sweet potato rolls, you won't believe how easy they are to make!

 Hi guys, I'm so excited to bring you this simple recipe for soft sourdough dinner rolls.
 We've been in the kitchen testing dinner roll recipes for weeks and we are finally ready to share it with you!

 The taste reminds me of a cross between the sweet yeast rolls that they used to serve at restaurants like O'Charleys® and the little rolls that you get at Chik-fil-A® with the chicken nuggets for breakfast.

 Serve these rolls alongside dinner or turn them into ham and cheese sliders for a delicious lunch or appetizer.

 The dough can be mixed in the morning and baked up fresh for dinner the same day.